-Throughout your career as a PhD student, you will be expected to maintain normal progress toward the degree.
-"Normal progress" means that you are moving through the series of steps necessary to obtain a PhD degree at a reasonable pace, and at the level of performance we require of all our doctoral students.
+Throughout your career as a PhD student, you will be expected to maintain "normal progress" toward your degree.
+Normal progress means that you are moving through the series of steps necessary to obtain a PhD degree at a reasonable pace and at the level of performance we require of all our doctoral students.
 These steps are outlined below, and described in detail in the following sections.